orielhaim/RCL/README.md

 ```
 Licensed under the MIT License.
 See full text above.

 RCL-EE Addendum: Commercial use permitted only after contributing at least one meaningful Contribution to the original repository.
-See RCL-EE section for compliance details.
+See LICENSE-RCL-EE for compliance details.
 ```

 ---